 Portability

-“It’s not easy to move necessarily, but the front wheels and the weighted front make it easier to move around than some other devices,” Coop explained.
-“It does have wheels on the front, although they don’t work great on high-pile carpet or going over power cords and the like.”
+“While the EX-59 has wheels on the front, they don’t work great on high-pile carpet or going over power cords and the like,” explains Coop, GGR founder.

 Technology Benefits and Conveniences

 Although the EX-59 doesn’t have a touchscreen, it does have Bluetooth connectivity, which is a big plus.
-Whether you want to hear your favorite Netflix show or an on-demand iFIT class, the EX-59 has you covered with integrated speakers.
+Whether you want to hear your favorite Netflix show or one of the best iFIT workouts, the EX-59 has you covered with integrated speakers.
 Obviously, you’ll have to use your own smartphone or tablet, but there is a handy device holder right above the display.

 There is a single water bottle holder planted firmly between two smaller accessories holders.
 You’ll likely be able to fit a smaller plastic water bottle in the slot, but not a huge Yeti tumbler.
 The accessories holders are small, but could likely fit tinier items like keys and a wallet.